XRPLF/xrpl-dev-portal/content/concepts/payment-system-basics/accounts/cryptographic-keys.md

 ### Passphrase

 You can, optionally, use a passphrase or some other input as a way of choosing a seed or private key.
 This is less secure than choosing the seed or private key completely at random, but there are some rare cases where you want to do this.
-(For example, in 2018 "XRPuzzler" gave away XRP to the first person [to solve a puzzle](https://bitcoinexchangeguide.com/cryptographic-puzzle-creator-xrpuzzler-offers-137-xrp-reward-to-anyone-who-can-solve-it/); he used the puzzle's solution as the passphrase to an account holding the prize XRP.)
+(For example, in 2018 "XRPuzzler" gave away XRP to the first person [to solve a puzzle](https://bitcoinexchangeguide.com/cryptographic-puzzle-creator-xrpuzzler-offers-137-xrp-reward-to-anyone-who-can-solve-it/); he used the puzzle's solution as the passphrase to an account holding the prize XRP.)  <!-- SPELLING_IGNORE: xrpuzzler -->

 The passphrase is secret information, so you must protect it very carefully.
 Anyone who knows an address's passphrase has effectively full control over the address.